KlutzyBubbles/JavaExcercises/README.md

 # JavaExcercises

-This repository contains fully commented java game zone excercises from the book: Java Programming, 8th Edition by Joyce Farrell
+This repository contains fully commented java game zone excercises from my uni

 This readme file will contain a list of all availabel excercises and what chapter and question they relate to.